Kemp, health experts urge mask wearing in Georgia

 Gov. Brian Kemp is holding off on ordering a statewide mandate to wear masks in Georgia as positive cases of coronavirus and hospitalizations are on the rise.

-The governor embarked on a six-city tour Wednesday morning to urge Georgians to wear masks, wash hands and keep their distance from each other in public.
+The governor embarked on a six-city tour Wednesday morning, July 1, to urge Georgians to wear masks, wash hands and keep their distance from each other in public.

 But so far, Kemp is not following the lead of several other states and the city of Savannah in ordering people to wear masks, saying Georgians should don facial coverings to protect themselves and others regardless of any official requirements.